Youth of Sunna Forces: War crimes

 On 28 February 2016, the diplomat for the town of Abtaa, Colonel Zidan Nsierat, was disappeared into a prison in Bosra held by the Youth of Sunna Brigade.
-Three days later, he was killed being tortured in the prison, and the group refused to hand over his corpse to his family.
+Three days later, he was tortured to death in the prison, and the group refused to hand over his corpse to his family.
 Similar incidents of deaths due to prisoner abuse by the Youth of Sunna was reported in the town.